500 (card game): Bidding

 After the deal, players call in turn, electing either to bid or to pass.
 A bid indicates the combined number of tricks the bidder believes they and their partner will take and the suit that will be trump for that hand, or that there will be no trump suit.
 For instance, a bid of "seven spades" (7) indicates that the player intends to win seven or more tricks with spades being the trump suit, whereas a bid of "seven no-trump" (7NT) indicates that the player intends to win seven or more tricks with no trump suit (in which case the only trump card is the joker).

-In American play, a bid of six is called an "inkle".
-A player who bids "inkle spades" is indicating to their partner that they have some spades but not enough to bid seven.
-Only the first two players may inkle.
+Auction commences at the level of 6.
 A player may elect not to bid, or to "pass".
 Bidding proceeds clockwise around the table, with each player passing or making a higher-scoring bid.
 A player who passes cannot subsequently make a bid in that hand.

 A player who has bid may only bid again in that hand if there has been an intervening bid by another player.
 However, in some variations a player who has bid and not passed may always bid again in that hand.